BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p>Diego stops to rub his temples and nervously runs his fingers through his disheveled hair again letting out a long yawn.
 He pauses long enough for Karen to interject.</p>
 <div class="dialogue">
 <h4>KAREN</h4>
 <p>Chief, are you sleep deprived already?
 If you need to go take care of yourself, we can go over everything later.
 We’ve got this.
-In fact we need you bright eyed and bushy tailed for when things really start going.
+In fact, we need you bright eyed and bushy tailed for when things really start going.
 <br>